jonathancraddock/mootparadox_grav/pages/02.blog/dovedale-round/item.md

 ![little-hart-carg](little-hart-carg.jpg "little-hart-carg")
 *From below Dove Crag, towards Little Hart Crag.*

 The route down was icy in places and I put the Pogus back on again.
-The image below-left is water ice, several inches thick, on about a 20-30 degree slope.
-Not a problem, but the limitation seems to be the need to keep your foot flat on the surface.

 ![looking-towards-st-sunday-crag](looking-towards-st-sunday-crag.jpg "looking-towards-st-sunday-crag")
 *Looking back, with St Sunday Crag in the distance.*